Is CBD Oil Legal in Minnesota?

 Where to Buy CBD in Minnesota?

 Minnesota residents can buy hemp-derived CBD products in person at any health and wellness stores, specialty stores, and vape shops.
 They can also buy from online stores.
 Online stores stock a wider range of CBD products, such as capsules, topicals, tinctures, vape liquids, edibles, and lotions.
 Pharmacies in Minnesota may stock hemp-derived CBD products provided they meet the state's requirements on labeling and testing.
-Medical patients can buy medical cannabis at the various dispensaries in the state.
+Medical patients can buy medical cannabis at the various dispensaries in the Minnesota.

 What is CBD Oil?